Electrical and Computer Engineering (ECE)

-Computers have become embedded in virtually every engineering system, including everyday items ranging from watches to automobiles.
-Computer engineering, traditionally a subset of electrical engineering, is a rapidly growing field that emphasizes the design, interfacing, hardware/software tradeoffs, and real-time applications of embedded computers.
+Computers have become embedded in virtually every engineering system, including everyday items ranging from smart watches to electric vehicles.
+Computer engineering, is a rapidly growing field that emphasizes the design, interfacing, hardware/software tradeoffs, real-time applications of embedded computers, and IOT devices.
 Students who elect this major will gain a knowledge of both hardware and software concepts, and will learn to design, build, and test systems containing digital computers.

 Embedded in both the electrical engineering and computer engineering programs is the biomedical engineering option.
 The option provides core knowledge expected of a computer and/or electrical engineer to provide engineering services in the biomedical field.
-Electrical and/or computer engineers with this option combine engineering principles with medical and biological sciences to design and create equipment, devices, computer systems, and software used in healthcare.
+Electrical and/or computer engineers with this option combine engineering principles with medical and biological sciences to design and create equipment, devices, computer systems, and software applications used in the healthcare field.

 At UNH, the cornerstone of the electrical and computer engineering programs are the involvement of students in the solution of real-world problems.